Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Introduction

 Despite their promising performance, they only consider the content of utterances, video, and audio, but overlook the sentiment information contained in the dialogue.
 In fact, in the context of SED, the sarcastic semantics can be reflected by the inconsistency between the sentiments delivered by utterances and those conveyed by corresponding video-audio clips~\cite{DBLP:conf/lrec/RayMNB22}.
-Fig.~\ref{fig:intro} shows a sample from WITS~\cite{DBLP:conf/acl/KumarKA022} dataset, consisting of four utterances, where we also provide the sentiment of each utterance and its corresponding video-audio clip.
-As can be seen, the last utterance ``What a good thing you did.'' indicates sarcasm, and its utterance sentiment ``positive'' is just inconsistent with the video-audio sentiment ``angry''.
-It implies that the sentiment inconsistency between utterance sentiment and video-audio sentiment can be an important cue of the sarcastic semantics.
+Fig.~\ref{fig:intro} shows a sample from WITS~\cite{DBLP:conf/acl/KumarKA022} dataset, consisting of four utterances, where the sentiment of each utterance and that of the corresponding video-audio clip are also provided.
+As can be seen, for this dialogue, the sarcasm is especially expressed by the last utterance ``What a good thing you did''.
+By referring the provided sentiment labels, we can learn that compared to the former three utterances, the utterance sentiment (\ie ``positive'') of the last utterance is apparently more inconsistent with its video-audio sentiment (\ie ``angry'').
+This suggests that the sentiment inconsistency may be a potential indicator of the sarcastic semantics.
 Therefore, in this work, we aim to exploit the sentiments involved in the utterance, video, and audio of the dialogue to assist sarcastic semantic understanding and hence boost the SED performance.
 Similar to previous work, we also adopt BART as the model backbone because of its strong generation ability.